AliRezaJoodi/AVR_Projects/Control Systems_OnOff/README.md

 Display:    16x2 Character LCD
 Sensor:     LM35

+Note: `ControlSystem_OnOff.h` is a header file for ON/OFF control system functions.
+It usable for other uses.

 ### Folder and Files Description
 It has included:
 - `Code_CodeVisionAVR` (Code with C Language)